Darcee Garbin: Youth level

 Garbin made her national team debut at the 2010 FIBA Oceania Youth Tournament in New Caledonia where Australia took home Gold.
 She would then go on to represent the Gems at the 2012 FIBA Oceania Under-18 Championship, where she helped take home the Gold and secure a place at the Under-19 World Championship the following year.
 At the 2013 FIBA Under-19 World Championship in Lithuania, Garbin was a starting five team member.
 The Gems would go on to take home the bronze after a win over Spain.

 In 2017, Garbin was picked to play for the Australian university women's team, the Emerging Opals.
 She posted 26 points and 10 rebounds en route to an 85–74 victory over Japan A night earlier, Garbin posted eight points and four rebounds against Team USA as Australia suffered a 63–78 loss.

 Senior level

 In January 2019, Garbin was named to her first Opals squad, earning her a place in the first camp as preparations for this years upcoming tournaments got underway.
 After taking part in the Opals team camps, Garbin was named to the final roster for the 2019 FIBA Asia Cup where she would make her Opals debut.

+Personal life

+Garbin married fellow basketball player, Nic Cody, in 2024.
+Cody played at Lander University and for the Willetton Tigers before a debilitating back injury led to his retirement in 2017.
+He paused his engineering career to move to Europe with Garbin.
+The couple are expecting their first child in December 2025.